 Here’s is the Winner’s Board which is situated on the main staircase in the Royal Lytham & St. Annes G.C. clubhouse.

-Lytham Trophy Past Winners’ Board (Photo: Golf Bible)
+Lytham Trophy Past Winners’ Board in 2019 (Photo: Golf Bible)